microsoft/language-server-protocol/protocol.md

 #### <a name="workspace_didChangeWatchedFiles"></a>DidChangeWatchedFiles Notification

 The watched files notification is sent from the client to the server when the client detects changes to files watched by the language client.
+It is recommended that servers register for these file events using the registration mechanism.
+In former implementations clients pushed file events without the server actively asking for it.

+Servers are allowed to run there own file watching mechansim and not rely on clients to provide file events.
+However this is not recommended due to the following reasons:

+- to our experience getting file watching on disk right is challenging, especially if it needs to be supported across multiple OSes.
+- file watching is not for free especially if the implementation uses some sort of polling and keeps a file tree in memory to compare timestamps (as for example some node modules do)
+- a client usually starts more than one server.
+If every server runs its own file watching is can become a CPU or memory problem.
+- in general there are more server than client implementations.
+So this problem is better solved on the client side.

 _Notification_:
 * method: 'workspace/didChangeWatchedFiles'